 Another compliant issue is data traveling to non-EU servers.
 For this, we can host the cloud API for you on an EU node of AWS.

 We keep user data with us only until the logs are analyzed.
 Once the analysis is done, we delete this data.
 You can also send a request to delete your account.
 It will change the username and other information to a non-recognizable number.
-We also assume that you are authorized to share candidates’ data with third-party (us) and have the right to get their information deleted if required.
+We also assume that you are authorized to share candidates’ data with a third-party (us) and have the right to get their information deleted if required.

-According to this law, it is legal to collect and use data of candidates as long as they have shared it with you willingly.
+According to this law, it is legal to collect and use the data of candidates as long as they have shared it with you willingly.
 But if your company misrepresents it or shares the same with a third-party without candidates’ knowledge, you will be charged with a heavy fine.
 Candidates have the right to get their data deleted at any time, and you must accept their request.
 If there is a security breach, companies must inform the authorities within 72 hours.
 To adhere to the guidelines of GDPR, let your candidates know where you are using their data and oblige them when they would like to delete it.